Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/README.md

 ## Learning Outcomes

-By the end of the course, you will be able to ...
+By the end of the course, you will be able to:

 1. Design and implement Single Page Applications (SPAs)
 1. Identify and utilize Reactive Programming when building SPAs, and how it differs from other programming paradigms